Boris Johnson and Liz Truss join rebellion against onshore wind ban - ExBulletin

 Boris Johnson and Liz Truss join rebellion against onshore wind ban

-Oris Johnson and Liz Truss have joined a Conservative backbench rebellion against a de facto ban on new onshore wind farms, in a blow to the authority of Rishi Sunaks.
+Boris Johnson and Liz Truss have joined a Tory backbench rebellion against a de facto ban on new onshore wind farms, in a blow to the authority of Rishi Sunaks.

 The former prime ministers signed an amendment to the Leveling of Governments Bill tabled by Simon Clarke, who served as a minister in both of their governments, to allow the development of onshore wind.